leandromoreira/cdn-up-and-running/README.md

 ngx.header['Cache-Control'] = 'public, max-age=' .. (ngx.var.arg_max_age or 10)
 ```

-And, if you want, make sure to check the returned header header.
+And, if you want, make sure to check the returned response header `Cache-Control`.

 ```bash
 git checkout 1.0.1 # going back to specific configuration